digitalocean/terraform-provider-digitalocean/docs/resources/loadbalancer.md

 * `droplet_tag` (Optional) - The name of a Droplet tag corresponding to Droplets to be assigned to the Load Balancer.
 * `firewall` (Optional) - A block containing rules for allowing/denying traffic to the Load Balancer.
 The `firewall` block is documented below.
 Only 1 firewall is allowed.
 * `domains` (Optional) - A list of `domains` required to ingress traffic to a Global Load Balancer.
 The `domains` block is documented below.
-**NOTE**: this is a closed beta feature and not available for public use.
 * `glb_settings` (Optional) - A block containing `glb_settings` required to define target rules for a Global Load Balancer.
 The `glb_settings` block is documented below.
-**NOTE**: this is a closed beta feature and not available for public use.
 * `target_load_balancer_ids` (Optional) - A list of Load Balancer IDs to be attached behind a Global Load Balancer.
-**NOTE**: this is a closed beta feature and not available for public use.
 * `type` - (Optional) The type of the Load Balancer.
 It must be either of `REGIONAL` or `GLOBAL`.
 Defaults to `REGIONAL`.
-**NOTE**: non-`REGIONAL` type may be part of closed beta feature and not available for public use.
+**NOTE**: non-`REGIONAL/GLOBAL` type may be part of closed beta feature and not available for public use.
 * `network` - (Optional) The type of network the Load Balancer is accessible from.
 It must be either of `INTERNAL` or `EXTERNAL`.
 Defaults to `EXTERNAL`.
 **NOTE**: non-`EXTERNAL` type may be part of closed beta feature and not available for public use.